devfile/devfile-web/libs/docs/src/docs/2.2.0/create-devfiles-with-templates.md

         of the stack
         - Set `architectures` to specify the platforms support in the template
-        - For improved readability on devfile registries set `displayName` for the title to display for this template and `icon` to tie a stack icon to the template
+        - For improved readability on devfile registries, set `displayName` to the title that will be the display text for this template and `icon` to tie a stack icon to the template:
         ```yaml
           schemaVersion: 2.2.0
           metadata: